 Welcome!
 I'm Isra Black.

 I'm a Lecturer in Law at York Law School.
-My research covers and combines healthcare law and philosophy, with a particular substantive interest in end of life issues and health care law theory.
+My research covers and combines health law and philosophy, with a particular substantive interest in end of life issues and health care law theory.

 I received my PhD in Law and Ethics from the Centre of Medical Law of Ethics, Dickson Poon School of Law, King's College London in 2016.
 My doctoral research on assisted death was funded by the Arts and Humanities Research Council.

 If you'd like to get in touch, please contact me at isra.black [at] york.ac.uk.